 Let’s start by talking a bit about your writing process.
-What inspires you as a reader and a writer?
+What inspires you as a reader and as a writer?

 What do you tend to read in your free time, and can you share a recent book or piece that impacted you?